Is Coterra Energy Inc. (CTRA) a Keeper?

-Coterra Energy Inc. (NYSE:CTRA) went down by -2.23% from its latest closing price compared to the recent 1-year high of $35.25.
-The company’s stock price has collected -3.24% of loss in the last five trading sessions.
+Coterra Energy Inc. (NYSE:CTRA) went up by 2.82% from its latest closing price compared to the recent 1-year high of $35.25.
+The company’s stock price has collected 1.86% of gains in the last five trading sessions.
 Barron’s reported on 09/13/22 that European Natural-Gas Prices Could Tumble, Says Goldman Sachs

 Is It Worth Investing in Coterra Energy Inc. (NYSE :CTRA) Right Now?